Experience Center Global Response emerges from a tradition of customer care.

 “It wasn’t a case of what kind of job I was going to get – it was what business I would start,”

 Herman made the move in 1974 that would be his crowning business achievement and that in the Shooster tradition, was a family affair.
 He and his wife, Dorothy, bought Ding A Ling, a small, Fort Lauderdale answering service that they evolved into Global Response following rapid advances in technology.

 Today, family is still important at Global Response.
-The contact center and fulfillment company that represents world-renowned brands in industries including retail, healthcare, insurance and automotive, is led by four Co-CEOs – all of Herman’s children.
+The contact center company that represents world-renowned brands in industries including retail, healthcare, insurance and automotive, is led by four Co-CEOs – all of Herman’s children.

 The steps that led to the purchase of Ding A Ling and the birth of Global Response took Herman and his family on a trail of different businesses that all focus on serving customers.

 After serving honorably as a medic during World War II, Herman earned a Bachelor of Arts in Marketing from Temple University.
 Soon after he went into real estate, his father passed away, leaving Herman and brother Frank to operate the family’s successful restaurant, Shooster’s Drive-in.